Africa’s biggest problem is brain drain – Dr. Mathew Opoku Prempeh

-Ghana Minister for Energy Dr. Mathew Opoku Prempeh has called on Africans in the Diaspora to come back home in order to help in the development of the continent.
+Minister for Energy Dr. Matthew Opoku Prempeh has called on Africans in the Diaspora to come back home in order to help in the development of the continent.

 He is of the view that the return of these experts to the home countries is the surest way to drive development needed for Africa, especially in challenging times.